Queen Letizia of Spain: Queen of Spain

 After a one-month delay to avoid interfering with the electoral campaign of the 2023 general election, on 25 July 2023 the King and Queen inaugurated the Royal Collections Gallery, a new museum sponsored by Patrimonio Nacional, the government agency that guards the Crown assets.
 On 17 August 2023, King Felipe and Queen Letizia, together with Infanta Sofía, accompanied Princess Leonor to the General Military Academy, to begin three years of military training.
 Leonor used both her father's and her mother's surnames "Borbón Ortiz".
 In late August 2023, she travelled with her youngest daughter, Sofía, to Australia to see the final of the 2023 FIFA Women's World Cup between Spain and England.
 The Queen delivered the trophy to the World Champions, Spain, and celebrated with them on the pitch.
 Indirectly, this drew criticism to the British royal family for their absence from the event.

 On 30 April 2024, State lawyer María Dolores Ocaña Madrid was appointed as private secretary to the Queen, being the first woman to hold the office.
 It was also announced that Maria Dolores Ocaña would take a step back from her role due to personal reasons.
-Journalist and presenter Marta Carazo of RTVE would take over the role of the Queen's secretary on 1 September 2025.
+Journalist and presenter Marta Carazo of RTVE became the Queen's secretary on 1 September 2025.

 On 3 November 2024, King Felipe, Queen Letizia, Prime Minister Sánchez and Valencian president Carlos Mazón were violently confronted during a meeting with victims of the October 2024 Spain floods in Paiporta in the Valencian Community, who threw mud and objects at them and injured two bodyguards.
 Although the Prime Minister had to be evacuated, the monarchs remained there listening to the complaints and requests of the residents.
 After the incident, the visit to neighboring towns was postponed, but the Royal Household confirmed that they would return "in the next few days".
 The King returned to the region on 12 November to check the efforts of the Armed Forces in the disaster and, on 19 November, he and the Queen resumed the visit canceled two weeks earlier.
 On 22 December 2024, the King and Queen made a surprise visit to Catarroja to check in again to see how the residents were doing.
 In this visit they were accompanied by Princess Leonor and Infanta Sofía who were on their respective school breaks.
 On 12 March 2025 to show their continued support for Valencia they visited the people again to check in on what has happened since then.

+In 2024, Letizia accompained her husband in State visits to the Netherlands (16–18 April 2024) and Italy (10–12 December 2024) and, in 2025, to Egipt (16–19 September 2025) and China (10–13 November 2025).
+She also continued his development cooperation trips, visiting Guatemala (4–6 June 2024) and Cape Verde (25–27 March 2025).